medlmobileenterprises/react-native-wowza-gocoder/README.md

       compile project(':react-native-wowza-broadcaster')
   	```
 ##### Post installation Android
-1. After obtainting WowzaGoCoderSDK aar file, add them to your nodemodules/react-native-wowza-gocoder to the libs directory
+1. After obtaining WowzaGoCoderSDK aar file, add it to your nodemodules/react-native-wowza-gocoder to the libs directory(create it if needed)
 2. http://www.wowza.com/resources/gocodersdk/docs/1.0/intro-installation/

 ## Usage